ucr-hpcc/hpcc_slurm_examples/singularity/mariadb/README.md

 sbatch start_mariadb.sh
 ```

-After running the startup job you should have a log file called `mariadb.log` in the directory where you created your `mariadb.sif` file.
+After running the startup job you should have a log file called `db_host_port.txt` in the directory where you created your `mariadb.sif` file.
-This log file should contain the host and the port where your job is running, which can be used for your database connections.
+This text file should contain the host and the port where your job is running, which can be used for your database connections.